-Starting with Sidewalks is the Key to Creating the Streets We Want
+Starting with Sidewalks is the Key to Creating the Social Life We Want

 "Rich street life is no frill.
 It is an expression of the most ancient function of a city—a place for people to come together, all kinds of people, face-to-face." — William "Holly" Whyte